junheehays/kotlintasklist/README.md

 # Overview

-I am going to write a task manager app using Android studio and Kotlin.
+This is a task manager app using Android studio and Kotlin.

 The app will let users create tasks and add descriptions to them.